phaserjs/phaser/README.md

 * Graphics chaining functions.
 * Added Pointer.positionUp which records the last point at which the pointer left the screen (thanks @Cryszon, #676)
 * Phaser.Point.centroid static function added to calculate the centroid or midpoint of an array of points (thanks @lewster32, #675)
+* SoundManager.remove(sound) now lets you remove a sound from the SoundManager, destroying it in the process.
+* Sound.destroy will remove a sound and all local references it holds, optionally removing itself from the SoundManager as well.

 Bug Fixes